-At this point, IBSNOW should connect to AWS IoT Core and be ready to receive MQTT Sparkplug messages.
+At this point, IBSNOW should connect to the MQTT Server and be ready to receive MQTT Sparkplug messages.
 Verify by running the following command.

+'''

 tail-f /opt/ibsnow/log/wrapper.log

+'''

 After doing so, you should see something similar to what is shown below.
 Note the last line is 'MQTT Client connected to ...'.
-That denotes we have successfully configured IBSNOW and properly provisioned AWS IoT Core.
+That denotes we have successfully configured IBSNOW and properly provisioned MQTT Server.